 How to upgrade FIFA 21 to next-gen consoles

-EA has confirmed that anyone who buys FIFA 21 for the PS4 or Xbox One will be entitled to upgrade to the next-gen version for free, in a scheme it calls Dual Entitlement, but it's a little more complicated than that.
+EA has confirmed that anyone who has bought FIFA 21 for the PS4 or Xbox One will be entitled to upgrade to the next-gen version for free, in a scheme it calls Dual Entitlement, but it's a little more complicated than that.